 The Workout: I tested this natural deodorant at Barry’s Bootcamp, a fitness studio known for its high-intensity interval training (HIIT) classes.
 I was put through one of their signature Total Body workouts, which consisted of: 50 percent strength training on the floor and 50 percent running on the treadmill.

 The Sniff Test: When it comes to deodorant, I prefer a subtle fragrance so I tried Schmidt’s charcoal and magnesium scent.
 (FYI: It actually smells like freshly fallen rain.)
 But what I loved most?
 It’s smooth-glide stick application, fast absorption, and non-sticky and non-greasy texture.
 Nonetheless, I found this natural deodorant to actually keep me smelling pretty fresh pre- and post-workout.

 The only downfall was that at the end of the workout, the formula really seemed to crease in my armpits.
 So, during my next use, I made sure to rub on a very small amount.
-A little really does go a long way with this formula. —Alyssa Ball, assistant digital editor
+A little really does go a long way with this formula. —Alyssa Ball, former assistant digital editor

 Charcoal + Magnesium Natural Deodorant, $7.79, schmidts.com and mass retailers

 Lululemon has a self-care collection consisting of four products: a dry shampoo, deodorant, face moisturizer and lip balm.
 The products were two years in the making and were developed with input from athletes with the goal of “seamlessly bridging the gap from sweat to everyday life,” according to the press release.